lukman-ss/DE_FINPRO/README.md

 The project is structured as follows:

 - `dags/finpro.py`: The Airflow DAG file that orchestrates the ETL process.
-- `extract.py`: Contains the logic for data extraction.
+  - `extract/extract.py`: Contains the logic for data extraction.
-- `transform.py`: Contains the logic for data transformation.
+  - `transform/transform.py`: Contains the logic for data transformation.
-- `load.py`: Contains the logic for data loading.
+  - `load/load.py`: Contains the logic for data loading.
+- `sql/data_viz_query.sql`: This file contains SQL queries used to retrieve and structure data for creating visualizations, like charts and graphs.
+- `sql/exchange_rates.sql`: In this file, you'll find SQL queries that deal with exchange rate data.
+These queries are used to work with exchange rate information, like extracting and transforming it for storage or analysis.

 ## DAG Configuration